FloatingMilkshake/MechanicalMilkshake/README.md

 Note that if you want to play around with owner commands (`/debug`, `/link`, `/cdn`, etc.), you will not be able to do that this way.

 ### Running the Bot Yourself
 This is the other way to get the bot into one of your servers, and is best for development.
 It also allows you to access all commands or use some commands with your own configuration.
-Instructions are below.
+Instructions are below!

+## Setup/Usage

 > ### Note
 > These instructions assume you know how to create a bot application through Discord's Developer Portal and how to obtain a bot token, channel ID, etc. If you need help with any of this, feel free to reach out to me with any of the contact methods listed on [my website](https://floatingmilkshake.com)!
 >
 > Also - if you notice the bot throwing errors for `PerServerFeatures.cs` - the easiest way to get around that is probably to remove the file and any references to it.
 There are some features that are hardcoded for specific servers/channels, so I figured I would isolate them to a single file.
 Sorry if this is confusing!
-I'm happy to help out if there's trouble.
+I'm happy to help out if there's trouble, and ideally I can negate this problem in the future.

+### With Docker
+This is the easiest way to run the bot yourself if you just want to run it and don't need to work on development.

+First, you must have Docker installed.
+If you do not have it installed already, follow the instructions [here](https://docs.docker.com/engine/install/) to install Docker.
+Once Docker is installed:

 - Clone the repo
 - Copy `config.example.json` to `config.json`
 - In `config.json`, provide values for at least `botToken`, `homeChannel` and `homeServerId`.
 Other values are optional, but some functionality may not work without them (the bot should tell you what's missing though if you try to use a feature that requires a value you didn't set).
 If you're not sure about a value, see [the wiki page on config.json](https://github.com/FloatingMilkshake/MechanicalMilkshake/wiki/Configuration#configjson) or feel free to contact me!
 - Run `docker-compose up -d`

+(If you see an error about `docker-compose` not being recognized as a command, try removing the hyphen (so `docker compose up -d`).
+If you're still having issues, you may need to [install Docker Compose](https://docs.docker.com/compose/install/) separately.)

+### Without Docker (for development)
+This is the way to go if you intend on working on development.
+Note that you will need to have Redis installed to run the bot this way - if you do not already have it installed, I recommend [this guide](https://redis.io/docs/getting-started/installation/install-redis-on-linux) for Linux, [this guide](https://redis.io/docs/getting-started/installation/install-redis-on-mac-os) for macOS, and [this port](https://github.com/tporadowski/redis) for Windows.
+Once you have Redis installed:

+- Clone the repo
+- Copy `config.example.json` to `config.dev.json`
+- In `config.dev.json`, provide values for at least `botToken`, `homeChannel` and `homeServerId` (other values are optional, but some functionality may not work without them - see the [wiki page](https://github.com/FloatingMilkshake/MechanicalMilkshake/wiki/Configuration#configjson) for more information on config values)
+- Make sure Redis is running (you may need to run a command in your terminal)
+- Run the bot with your IDE

 ## Contributing
 I'm not the best at this, so feel free to open an issue or PR if you notice anything that seems wrong or if you have a suggestion!
 I'm all ears.
 However, please note that I have some [Contribution Guidelines](CONTRIBUTING.md).